myhdl/myhdl/doc/source/manual/reference.rst

 If another simulator is required, it has to be registered by the user.
 This is done with the function :func:`registerSimulation` that lives in the module :mod:`myhdl.conversion._verify`.
-The same module also has the registrations for the prefined simulators.
+The same module also has the registrations for the predefined simulators.

 The verification functions work by comparing the HDL simulator output with the MyHDL simulator output.
 Therefore, they have